Executive Compass specialises in the completion of high-quality, winning tenders for health and social care.

 - Diverse services that contribute to people’s overall health and wellbeing, which include drug and alcohol services, mental health, smoking cessation, weight management and many more.

 The Care Act 2014

 What commissioners want from providers is subject to continual change as the Government seeks to meet the increasing care needs of the population: changes which we make sure you address in your submission.
 The Care Act 2014 saw a greater focus placed on the wellbeing agenda, and while outcomes-led care has been around for many years, all local authorities are placing a greater emphasis on personalisation, enablement and the achievement of greater independence.
 This comes down to the paired benefits of empowering people and supporting them to become more autonomous, and alleviating some of the financial pressure on local authorities thanks to people’s reduced reliance on paid support.
 This isn’t limited to one kind of care; even maintenance care packages come with an expectation that the service user might be empowered to take greater control of managing their own needs, while drug and alcohol services are significantly more focused on sustainable recovery and capacity building rather than meeting immediate needs.

-This movement towards a new, more outcomes-focused way of commissioning services brings opportunities for providers to benefit from frameworks and public-sector contracts.
+This movement towards a new, more outcomes-focused way of commissioning services for care tenders, which brings opportunities for providers to benefit from frameworks and public-sector contracts.
 For every pound of UK public expenditure, over 28p is spent on health and social care.
 Local authorities continue to look to the private sector for the provision of social care services, and companies ranging from small, local care agencies to large multinationals find opportunities to offer packages commissioned by councils and CCGs.

 - The Care Act 2014 and its implications.
 For example, the Care Act clarifies carers’ rights to receive an assessment of their own needs.
 Tenderers need to consider how this legislation impacts on the service they provide.